gchartier/Compendia/README.md

 ## Result

 Now, Compendia is a fully-functioning MVP of the vision I had of a Comic Collector's companion.
 While it does have a great initial set of features, I plan on maintaining and improving it with even more functionality as time goes on.
-My ultimate vision for Compendia is for it to be a tool to make the comic industry and the wealth of incredible stories easily navigable, and a place comic creators can go to promote their works and connect with their fans.
+My ultimate vision for Compendia was for it to be a tool to make the comic industry and the wealth of incredible stories easily navigable, and a place comic creators can go to promote their works and connect with their fans.

-## Future Developments (so far)
+## Potential Future Developments

 -   Dark mode
 -   Publishers filter on releases page